Road to Democracy #

 Full representational democracy emerged during the 1800’s.

-“The men who are entrusted with the direction of public affairs in the United States are frequently inferior, in both capacity and morality, to those whom an aristocracy would raise to power,” he wrote.
-American politicians may frequently be faithless and mistaken, “but they will never systematically adopt a line of conduct hostile to the majority”.
+“The men who are entrusted with the direction of public affairs in the United States are frequently inferior, in both capacity and morality, to those whom an aristocracy would raise to power, American politicians may frequently be faithless and mistaken, “but they will never systematically adopt a line of conduct hostile to the majority”.

 It is quite true, the most efficient form of government is an enlightened benevolent autocracy, but how do you ensure those adjectives.